 - 1. Federal Income Tax

 - 2. State Income Tax

 - 3. Federal Insurance Contributions Act (FICA- Social Security)

 - 4. Medicare

 - 5. Other deductions required by applicable state or local regulations

 Deductions will also be made as appropriate at the request of the employee.

 Paychecks are confidential and should not be discussed with other employees.
-Questions regarding paychecks should be directed to the Business Manager or Accounting Clerk.
+Questions regarding paychecks should be directed to the HR Director.

 TIMECARDS FOR NON-EXEMPT EMPLOYEES